Holly-Transport/goods-template/docs/2c-new-data-collection.md

 > *Fig. 7*  The DEC Data Group’s Development Data Hub team has extensive experience designing and implementing data acquisition, archiving, and dissemination policies and governance.
 For more information, see: [Development Data Hub](https://datacatalog.worldbank.org/int/getting-started)

-# Recommendations

-For this Data Good, the team recommends <insert recomendation(s) for the case country/countries>